vzetaa/zeta/docs/README.md

 ### Updated to v4.0.0

-[Koyori](https://github.com/gifaldyazkaa/koyori-dscbot) is Getting an Update to `^v4.0.0` 🎉s!
+[Koyori](https://github.com/gifaldyazkaa/koyori-dscbot) is Getting an Update to `^v4.0.0` 🎉!
 See the changelog at [Changelog Release](https://github.com/gifaldyazkaa/koyori-dscbot/blob/master/docs/changelog.md).

 ---